 The year was 1510 and Katherine of Aragon, Queen of England was pregnant.
 As the months passed, her pregnancy was progressing and it was almost time for her to retire to the birthing chamber for her lying-in as custom required.
 In November, a great tournament was held where her husband, King Henry VIII outshone all other participants.
 The court then slowly made their way to Richmond Palace.
 Before she left society, a series of entertainments were staged for her by Henry.
-He was determined to impress Katherine and certain representatives from the courts of Katherine’s father Ferdinand of Aragon and her nephew the Holy Roman Emperor Charles V.
+He was determined to impress Katherine and certain representatives from the courts of Katherine’s father Ferdinand of Aragon and her nephew the future Holy Roman Emperor Charles V.

 In one of these presentations, Henry and fifteen gentlemen pranced in front of Katherine and the audience in fanciful costumes.
 They wore jackets of purple and crimson with white velvet bonnets draped in gold damask, capped with white plumes.
 After dancing they exited and musicians came in with six gentlemen wearing yellow satin and carrying torches.
 Then six more men arrived masked and dressed in extravagant clothes and bonnets of cloth of silver.
 Everyone tried to pretend they didn’t know who the tallest gentleman was.
 Ladies arrived arrayed in crimson satin embroidered with pomegranates made of cloth of gold and they danced with the gentlemen.
 As the dance ended, the ladies removed the men’s masks so they could be identified.
 All those in attendance praised the king much to his delight.